apc1807/apc1807/README.md

 Skilled in **Microsoft Sentinel, Nmap, Wireshark, Python, KQL, and log analytics**, Strong understanding of frameworks such as NIST 800-53, ISMS, RMF, OWASP, and ISO/IEC standards.
 Successfully deployed a Windows 10 honeypot in Microsoft Azure, capturing 20,000+ unique malicious IPs, and developed interactive threat intelligence dashboards improving detection efficiency by 30%.
 Passionate about securing networks, analyzing threats, and implementing proactive cybersecurity strategies to protect organizational assets.

 ---

 ## 🎯 Career Objective
 To leverage my expertise in SOC environments, cloud security, and automation to protect organizations from advanced threats, while continuing to expand my skillset in offensive and defensive security.
-With an endgoal of being a CISO at some point.
+With an endgoal of being a CISO at some point. d

 ---